Stirling and Dunfermline Railway: Authorisation of the S&DR

-The Edinburgh and Glasgow Railway sought to expand northwards and formed an alliance with the Scottish Central Railway, and submitted a parliamentary bill for the 1846 session for a Stirling and Dunfermline Railway.
+The Edinburgh and Glasgow Railway sought to expand northwards and formed an alliance with the Scottish Central Railway (SCR), and submitted a parliamentary bill for the 1846 session for a Stirling and Dunfermline Railway.
 As well as opening up a considerable area of agricultural land, the line would give the E&GR access to areas of mineral extraction along the line of route, and beyond Dunfermline as well.
 Coal was the dominant mineral, but some blackband ironstone was being extracted and limestone was being fired on the northern shore of the Forth.
 A special meeting of E&GR shareholders was held on 12 May 1846 to give approval to the merger and the promotion of the Stirling and Dunfermline line.
 A 35-year lease contract had been agreed, paying 4% rent on the construction cost of the S&D after 35% of receipts for operating expenses.

 The Stirling and Dunfermline Railway Act 1846 (9 & 10 Vict. c. ccii) received royal assent on 16 July 1846.
 As well as the main line between the places in the name, branches were authorised to Tillicoultry and to Alloa Harbour.
 The authorised capital for over 24 miles of railway was £390,000.
-In 1847 and again in 1848 a number of diversions of the route, and of local tramways, were authorised.
+In 1847 and again in the Stirling and Dunfermline Railway (Amendment and Deviations) Act 1848 (11 & 12 Vict. c. cxxvii) a number of diversions of the route, and of local tramways, were authorised.

-The planned merger of the E&GR and the Scottish Central Railway "on equal terms" would give the E&GR the necessary access to Stirling; however during 1847 the Scottish Central reconsidered its alliance, and it decided that the Caledonian Railway, with which it was to connect near Castlecary, would be a better partner, and it rejected the intended link with the E&GR.
+The planned merger of the E&GR and the SCR "on equal terms" would give the E&GR the necessary access to Stirling; however during 1847 the Scottish Central reconsidered its alliance, and it decided that the Caledonian Railway, with which it was to connect near Castlecary, would be a better partner, and it rejected the intended link with the E&GR.
 Suddenly the E&GR found that it had no railway link to the S&DR, and the S&DR found itself isolated.